UMN-CMS/WR-charge-flip/README.md

 python3 NN_framework.py --in_path 'data.csv' --neurons 1024 --activation relu --optimizer adam --dense_layers 2 --train --epochs 100
 ```

-Activation functions and optimizers can be found int he tensorflow documentation.
+Activation functions and optimizers can be found in the tensorflow documentation.
 A time-stamped model from the training will be saved and can be reloaded for use in the sign flip analysis.

 *sign flip analysis*